 Dawn Marie Jones is an Edinburgh based fashion and beauty photographer.
 Her editorial work has been published internationally and several pieces of work have received recognition from the BIPP.

 Kitty Radford has been taking pictures professionally since 2010.
-Excelling in many photographical disciplines and catering to a number of different styles and briefs, Kitty produced high-end work, even at her fledgling stage.
+Excelling in many photographical disciplines and catering to a number of different styles and briefs, Kitty produces high-end work and continues to develop today.

 As a freelance photographer, have you noticed any changes in the industry over the last few years?

-As I have only been a freelance photographer for the past 5 years, I haven’t noticed a massive change in the industry as a whole.
+As I have only been a freelance photographer for the past five years, I haven’t noticed a massive change in the industry as a whole.
 One aspect that I find very perplexing, and mildly annoying, is the rise of the ‘new’ photographer.
-Of course every industry will have competition, but I’ve found certain people believe they can buy a camera, set up a website and instantly start charging for their services with no experience therefore taking work away from professional photographers.
+Of course, every industry will have competition, but I’ve found certain people believe they can buy a camera, set up a website and instantly start charging for their services with no experience, therefore taking work away from professional photographers.